venkatdas/Interview_preparation/CSS/topics.md

 **2. display:inline**

 - Description: This value makes the element behave like an inline element, meaning it does not start on a new line and only occupies as much width as necessary.
+- Inline elements cant have width and height

 `<span>
 <a>